 Who we are is expressed in how we move.
-Lotus Blossoms provides a new cultural arts focus to the field of creative aging, and an opportunity for Minnesotans to successfully tackle the challenge of living longer and staying healthy well into their golden years.
-The number of programs focused on older adults in Minnesota’s urban communities often lack an arts focus, and there are no programs that include the traditional arts of another culture.
-Through a series of weekly classes KDT engages participants by providing low-impact simple meaningful movements, storytelling, rhythm, music and folk arts of India.
-These classes enrich the participants’ lives; provide them with motion, mobility, balance and coordination.
+Lotus Blossoms uses dance training as an opportunity for Minnesotans to successfully tackle the challenge of living longer and staying healthy well into their golden years.
+Programs focused on older adults in Minnesota’s urban communities often lack an arts focus, and there are few if any programs that include the traditional arts of another culture.
+Through a series of weekly classes, KDT engages participants by providing training in low-impact movements, storytelling, rhythm, music and folk arts of India.
+These classes enrich the participants’ lives, providing them with motion, mobility, balance and coordination.
 Dance trains the body; it improves physical, mental and spiritual health.
-It is respectful, it brings back self-esteem, it gives motivation, it is useful and exceedingly meaningful to people.
 Dance develops flexibility and instills confidence.
-Dance is stimulating mental activity that connects mind to body.
+Dance is a stimulating mental activity that connects mind to body.
 Dance breaks isolation.
 The basis of dance is rhythm.
 The essence of dance is joy.

 Instructors: Rita Mustaphi / Mukta Sathe